AndyShiue/Ende-readme/README.md

 4. all traits
 5. all implementations of traits
 6. all extensions between traits
+7. all modules
-7. the vast majority of types
+8. the vast majority of types

 As you will see, Ende achieve the unification of different concepts with carefully designed syntax and semantics.